So on Tuesday my husband --

 At one point, Hub calls me over to look at another e-bulletin he’s received about Avian Flu – which if I call his pet dread does not mean I don’t appreciate its potential pandemic seriousness and our vulnerability here in a major migratory flyway.

 (And “Hub” is just not going to work.
-I’d try “Fred” as in “Fred Fairly” for the gallant and sensitive though somewhat tongue-tied bicycling Oxford scientist in probably my favorite novel, except I can’t write “Fred” without thinking “Fred Flintstone” which is more the complete antithesis of this man.
+I’d try “Fred” as in “Fred Fairly” for the gallant and sensitive though somewhat tongue-tied bicycling Oxford scientist in probably my favorite novel, except I can’t write “Fred” without thinking “Fred Flintstone” who is more the complete loudmouth antithesis of this man.
 How about Fritz? for Fred Fairly in Fitzgerald – oh! and for Jo’s Professor Baer in Little Women – Ah?!)

 So, when my dear Fritz pointed out that there was a website with advice and a list of supplies for “sheltering in place” in case of Avian Flu I told him to print it up and I’d get supplies when I next go into town – mainly, I admit, to hush his concern and get back to my own work.
-So he printed the list, but when I began to ask a question about one of the items – he was icily irritated, “Forget it.
+So he printed the list, but when I began to ask a question about one of the items, he turned icily irritated, “Forget it.
 I’ll do it myself,” as if I were questioning the whole enterprise.
 Which I wasn’t, honest.

 But this time I didn’t say, “I’m just asking.
 Why are you so angry all at once?
 You’re not being reasonable” – which swoops us around and around in the downward spiral – trying to prove who is being more unreasonable than whom.